nigeljohnson73/coin73/www/_wiki/api_job_request.md

 There are 2 API entry points for requesting a job.
 If your device can handle and process JSON then this option is preferable.
 Both require you to send a post request, and they both require your `wallet_id` and `rig_id` in the `x-www-form-urlencoded` body.

-If you want to see this in action in PHP, check out [Performing work in PHP](/wiki/api/example/job).

 ### wallet_id

 This is your Wallet ID as defined on your miner dashboard.